common-workflow-language/cwl-website/README.md

 * Mobile Nav Menu needs alignment fixing

+### Local

+* Having issues with running github-pages plugin and/or jekyll-redirect-from

 ## Tasks & Ideas

 Note: the majority of the checked-off items are completed wrt functionality, and not content.
 Some are still rough/scratch versions and are not the completed product.